Interstate 42 is

 to interstate standards along the existing freeway between Dover and the

 Neuse River Bridge in New Bern.
-Work is to be completed in the fall of
+Work is now not to be completed until the

 See the progress